Lawrence Williams, 59, passed away on Dec. 3, 2018, in Cameron, AZ at his home.

-Funeral services will be held at 11 a.m. on Saturday, Dec.
-8, 2018, at the Church of Jesus Christ of Latter-day Saints located at 21 West Moenavi in Tuba City, AZ.
-A viewing will be held prior to the funeral services at 10 a.m.
-Interment will be held at the Tuba City Cemetery.
+Funeral services were held Saturday, Dec.
+8, 2018 in Tuba City, AZ.
+A viewing was held prior to the funeral services with interment at the Tuba City Cemetery.

 Lawrence attended school at Tuba City High School and Window Rock High School.
 He attended Utah Technical College studying to become an electrician.

 He is known for his work as a “Rancher” in the southern Utah area, spending a majority of his life working with livestock and being out in nature.
 He also worked in the Uranium mines and enjoyed meeting new people.

 He loved drawing and doing artwork, becoming especially known for making bows and arrows.

 He enjoyed spending time with his family and was well known for his sense of humor and love of country music.